 The amendment, which was hidden within the NDAA, has remained relatively unnoticed.
 However, it empowers the State Department and Pentagon to utilize all forms of media against the American public for the sake of coercing US citizens to believe whatever version of the truth the US government wants them to believe.

-All oversight is removed with Amendment 114 .
+All oversight is removed by Amendment 114.
 Regardless of whether the information disseminated is truthful, partially truthful or completely false bears no weight.

 Thornberry believes that with the use of the internet by terrorist groups like al-Qaeda, the federal government needs to have the freedom to circulate their own propaganda to combat terrorism effectively.

 “I just don’t want to see something this significant – whatever the pros and cons – go through without anyone noticing,” says one source on the Hill, who is disturbed by the law.
 According to this source, the law would allow “U.S. propaganda intended to influence foreign audiences to be used on the domestic population.”

 Four billion dollars per year is spent by the Pentagon on propaganda aimed at the American public; as well as $202 million spent by the Department of Defense on misinformation operations in Iraq and Afghanistan in 2011.

 Currently, the Pentagon is using “ sock puppet ” (fake handles) on social media sites to purvey false information, harass users and enact psy-ops to influence Americans.